j0hnwesl3yyy/recipe-rating-analysis/README.md

 The top 25th percentile for the proportion of calories from carbohydrates.
 The bottom 25th percentile for the proportion of calories from protein.

-**Null Hypothesis (H₀):** Recipes with high carb % and low protein % receive the same ratings as other recipes.
+**Null Hypothesis (H₀):** Recipes with high carb proportion and low protein proportion receive the same ratings as other recipes.

-**Alternative Hypothesis (Hₐ):** Recipes with high carb % and low protein % receive significantly different ratings.
+**Alternative Hypothesis (Hₐ):** Recipes with high carb proportion and low protein proportion receive significantly different ratings.

 **Test statistic:** Mean difference in ratings between the high-carb, low-protein group and others.